This fan-favorite red enchilada sauce recipe is one of our most popular sauces. You’ll never buy canned enchilada sauce again!

 - ¾ cup Gebhardt chili powder

-Then, when I’m making enchiladas, I’ll spoon out 3 heaping tablespoons of the mixture which is equivalent to about one batch.
+Then, when I’m making Beef, Cheese, or Chicken Enchiladas, I’ll spoon out 3 heaping tablespoons of the mixture which is equivalent to about one batch of red enchilada sauce.
 Makes for easy cooking.

-Then, when I’m ready to make enchiladas I typically take out the sauce the day before and let it thaw overnight in the fridge.
-I think heat it up on the stove until it is smooth.
-If it’s too thick, you can add a little more chicken broth to thin it out.
+When I’m ready to make enchiladas I typically take out the sauce the day before and let it thaw overnight in the refrigerator.
+I then heat it up on the stove until it is smooth.

 We love to use this sauce in a few of our favorite recipes, including:

-We sure love this sauce and hope you like it too!
+We sure love this homemade enchilada sauce and hope you like it too!
 It’s definitely become a favorite and one we use for all of our cheese enchiladas.

-- 3 tbsp chili powder (we prefer Gebhardt’s)
+- 3 tablespoons chili powder (we prefer Gebhardt’s)